-CPHL will not knowingly employ any individual, or contract with any person or entity, who has been convicted of a criminal offense related to health care or who is listed by a Federal or State agency as debarred, excluded or is otherwise ineligible for participation in a government-funded health care program.
-Upon hire and monthly thereafter, the Chief Compliance Officer/their designee will ensure CPHL routinely checks the Office of Inspector General (OIG) List of Excluded Individuals/Entities, System for Award Management (EPLS/SAM), and the New York State OMIG exclusion list in order to ensure that potential and existing employees, providers, contractors and consultants have not been excluded from participating in federal programs.
-Employees and contracts will be terminated if an individual or company with which CPHL does business has been excluded.
+Centers Plan for Healthy Living will not knowingly employ any individual, or contract with any person or entity, who has been convicted of a criminal offense related to health care or who is listed by a Federal or State agency as debarred, excluded or otherwise ineligible for participation in a government funded health care program.
+The Compliance Officer will ensure CPHL routinely check the OIG's List of Excluded Individuals/Entities to ensure that potential and existing employees, providers, contractors, consultants and any other person or entity with which CPHL may enter into a relationship have not been excluded from participating in federal programs.
+Employees and contracts will be terminated if an individual or a company with which Centers Plan for Healthy Living does business has been excluded.